hseebens/sTwist/ReadMe.txt

 with the aforementioned citation.

 In brief, the workflow consists of the following five steps:
-1. step: prepare column names of secies databases
+1. : Preparation of column names of alien taxon databases
-2. step: standardisation of species names using GBIF backbone taxonomy; user-defined species names and taxonomic information can be added afterwards
+2a.: Standardisation of terminologies
+2b.: Standardisation of location names
-3. step: standardisation of region names
+2c.: Standardisation of taxon names
-4. step: standardisation of first records
+2d.: Standardisation of event dates
-5. step: merging all databases
+3. : Merging all standardised databases

 Input:
-Information about databases has to provided in DatabaseInfo.xlsx.
+Information about databases has to be provided in DatabaseInfo.xlsx.
-Modification of country names, species names and rules to treat first records can be done in UserDefinedSpeciesNames.xlsx, AllRegionsList.xlsx, SubspecIdentifier.xlsx and Guidelines_FirstRecords.xlsx
+Modification of location names, taxon names, terminologies and rules to treat first records can be done in UserDefinedSpeciesNames.xlsx, AllRegionsList.xlsx, SubspecIdentifier.xlsx, Guidelines_FirstRecords.xlsx and five translation tables for pathway, habitat, occurrence status, degree of establishment and establishment means.
 Note that only the first sheet of the Excel file is read in.
 Others are ignored.

 Output:
-A standardised masterfile built from all databases.
+A standardised masterfile built from all databases and a full list of taxon names with further taxonomic information.
-The masterfile is called AlienSpecies_MultipleDBs_Masterfile_[version].csv and contains a column for each database with an 'x' indicating the respective database.
-Intermediate output files provide information about species names not resoled at GBIF, a full list of species names with taxonomic information, missing country names, list of original and new country names and a list of unclear first records.
-Additional output from each step can be stored if 'Output' is set to TRUE.
-This is required if step are run individually.
+Several data sets will be exported by the workflow depending on the degree of matching e.g., missing location names, unresolved terms, missing taxon names.
+These files can be used for cross-checking and further refinement of the original databases and the translation tables.